Limited-Trust in Social Network Games

-The main contribution of this paper is the development of a system for modeling interactions between individuals in a social network.
-This system is thoroughly analyzed, with algorithms developed for individuals to learn how trustworthy their neighbors are and to alter their own trust level accordingly.
-Depending on how ties are broken when selecting partners, this can lead either to the majority of agents maintaining highly trustworthy behavior, or cycling behavior between low and high levels of trustworthiness.
-However, this cycling behavior can be curtailed by subsidizing a small number of seed nodes to act as leaders and behave in a trustworthy manner.
-In both cases, we will see these behavioral changes increase average trustworthiness which leads to a substantial increase in the total utility across the entire network.
-Empirically, such a system is substantiated by numerous studies in evolutionary biology and psychology whose results mirror the behaviors naturally occurring in the model.
+The main contribution of this paper is developing a system for modeling interactions between individuals in a social network.
+This system is thoroughly analyzed, with algorithms developed for individuals to learn their neighbors' reputations and alter their trust levels accordingly.
+Depending on how ties are broken when selecting partners, this can lead either to the majority of agents maintaining positive reputations or cycling behavior between low and highly positive reputation levels and trustworthiness.
+However, this cycling can be curtailed by subsidizing a small number of seed vertices to act as leaders and maintain a positive reputation.
+In both cases, we find these behavioral changes increase average reputation and trustworthiness, leading to a substantial increase in the total utility in the network.
+Empirically, such a system is substantiated by numerous studies in evolutionary biology and psychology, whose results mirror the behaviors we observe in the model.
 These results indicate that individuals behaving in a trustworthy manner are typically the most successful.
-What they lose in individual interactions they more than make up for by increasing their opportunities.
-In the long-term, they also spur other agents to behave in a more trustworthy manner as well, resulting in more utility from the same interactions.
-Further, myopic agents naturally arrive at trustworthy behavior without the use of external history-based mechanisms such as grim trigger or tit-for-tat strategies.
-As such, we feel that the flexibility of limited-trust is more natural and intuitive for the social scenario we consider.
+What they lose in individual interactions they more than makeup for by increasing their opportunities.
+In the long term, they also spur other agents to adopt trustworthy behaviors, resulting in more utility from the same interactions.
+Further, because the trust level captures all temporal knowledge in a single, easily-updated value, otherwise myopic agents arrive at trustworthy behavior naturally without using external history-based mechanisms such as grim trigger or tit-for-tat strategies.
+As such, we feel that limited-trust concept is more natural and intuitive for the social scenario we consider.